hviidhenrik/my-sample-package-structure/README.md

 1. Create a new repo on Github using this as a template.
 2. Clone your new repo locally.
-3. Change the name of the 'packagename' directory to match your project.
-This directory is sometimes called simply `src` , but this could cause problems if you have other custom-built packages as this directory will house your source code and thus be used in imports in other projects.
+3. Change the name of the 'packagename' directory to match your project.*
+   Also change this name in the import in packagename/config/\_\_init__.py
 4. Write your code!

+*This directory is sometimes called simply `src`, but this could cause problems if you have other custom-built packages as this directory will house your source code and thus be used in imports in other projects.

 ##### Note: